syncfusion-content/javascript-docs/js/ReportDesigner/Compose-Report/Unitswitcher.md

     ![](unitswitcher-images/unitswitcher_img2.png)

-4. Select your desired unit type in the dropdown, now the report's unit type will be switched to the applied unit type.
+4. Select your desired unit type in the dropdown, now the selected unit type will be applied to the report.